JJ-Baggins/SnakeGame/README.md

 # start
-This is repository I made to learn how to github
+A snake game I made during a 100 days of Python course This is also my attempt to learn github
-I should have made code to upload herer